grassrootseconomics/docs.grassecon.org/docs/commons/template.md

-# Grassroots Economic Commons Agreement Template (GECAT) v1.21b (en)
+# Grassroots Economic Commons Agreement Template (GECAT) v1.21c (en)

 ## About

-This template defines an Economic Commons Agreement for general implementation as an open association of people and organizations, where mutually defined Instruments are utilized by General Members who jointly oversee essential Platform Service Providers as active stewards, subject to passive custodians (Guardians) with protective governance rights of arbitration and final veto.
+This template defines an Economic Commons Agreement for general implementation as an open association of people and organizations, where mutually defined Instruments are utilized by General Members who jointly oversee essential Core Service Providers as active stewards, subject to passive custodians (Guardians) with protective governance rights of arbitration and final veto.

 Agreements that follow this template must ratify following Aims, Principles, Jurisdiction, Definitions, Organization and Notices

 ## Aim

-Community creation of inclusive prosperity.
+Community creation and maitenence of Instruments for inclusive wellbeing.

 ## Principles